tomerraviv95/meta-deepsic/README.md

 # Meta-DeepSIC repository

-Python repository for the paper "...".
+Python repository for the paper "..." (to be completed).

 Please cite our [paper](...), if the code is used for publishing research.